SBC-Collaboration/LAr10Ana/docs/data_format.md

 In the fitting, the pressure change is fit to flat constant 0 + linear increasing function described by the t0: the junction point and a, the linear slope.
 The t0 here is in the timescale of acoustic channel

 ## 3D Position Reconstruction (`reco.sbc`)
 This module (`Reconstruction3D.py`) pulls bubble pixel position data from the Bubble Finder module and triangulates to output the 3D coordinate of the bubble within the chamber.
-Uses the first frame where at least two cameras have defined pixel coordinates.
-Currently only supports single bubble events (multi-bubble support in progress).
+Outputs for all frames (assumed to be 50), with error values as defined below.
+Intended to support only single bubble events (multi-bubble support in progress).
-- **coords_3D**: Array of xyz coords, in inches. np.nan if no frame with at least two cameras defined.
+- **coords_3D**(`3D array`, mm): Array of xyz coords, in milimeters.
+If a frame has no bubble finder information or otherwise had an error, all values are NaN.
+If a frame has only one camera defined, all values are -999.
+If a frame has multiple bubbles, or this is thought to be a multi bubble event, all values are -1000.
+- **frame**(`int`): frame of a given output coordinate
 - **runid** (`int`, 2): Run ID of this row.
 (Added by EventDealer)
 - **ev** (`int`): Event ID of this row.
 (Added by EventDealer)